 Going on this fridge horror just hit me.
 Carisle and his family probably don't care about other vampires eating humans BECAUSE they are vampires.
 Humans to vampires are PREY naturally so it's very likely that all vampires loose the idea that humans are one of them when changed.
 Not even carnivorous animals eat their own kin unless circumstances are dire.
 The Cullen family probably doesn't consider humans people anymore but pets.
 In fact, this mindset is clear from pretty much everything they do.

 As mentioned above, pretty much all of humanity doesn't know that vampires are real.
 What would they do if they found out?
 Most likely, panic and go into a full out war.
 And if the vampires had no reason to hide anymore...
 It would be a literal blood bath, with humans being hunted down every minute of every day and anyone trying to physically fight them being killed on the spot.
 Most of the world's population would be gone with in weeks, even days.
-Even worse, what if humans decided to drop an Atomic bomb all the largely vampire populated areas?
-If it kills the vampires, great, but all the humans in the area would be killed, too.
-And if the vampires somehow survive, they might possibly be radioactive and on the search for another food supply.
-But since they can't kill all the humans at once, they might start making human camps, for the sole purpose of procreation of new food.
+Even worse, what if humans decided to use tactical or strategic nuclear weapons?
+In the 1980s, at the height of the Cold War, it was calculated that treating those wounded in a single attack upon Detroit would exhaust the entire medical resources of North America - and that's not even going into the short-mid-term implications of fall-out for agriculture.
+Since nukes are generally used to kill people with their blast wave (i.e. through shrapnel and/or blunt force), the Vampires could well survive that... and if there's rain afterward, or it was a groundburst-weapon, they would also be radioactive.
+But since they can't kill all the humans at once, they might start making human camps for the sole purpose of procreation of new food.
+They would have to institute a society like that in Daybreakers if they didn't want to die out.

 When one takes into account that vampires have extremely corrosive bodily fluids – strong enough to melt contacts lenses and cause humans to endure great pain when bitten – how would it be possible for Edward and Bella to have sex much less a baby?